 While the duties of a Behavioral Health assistant are varied across the board, that doesn’t mean they all work in the same place or even perform the same duties every day.
 According to what’s available, mental health workers are employed in different places, their skill set, qualifications, experience, patient care, and what they love.
 You might work in places like:

 - Mental health facilities

 - Inpatient or Outpatient facilities or services

 Any place specializing in clinical work of any kind, specifically mental health, could be a place for you, depending on the positions available and your qualifications.

 Are You Ready to Start Your Career?

-Being a mental health rehabilitation assistant is a rewarding career in the mental health field.
-As a consistently growing field and demand for jobs, you’ll likely find job security and a fulfilling career where you can grow and learn.
+Being a Behavioral Health assistant is a rewarding career in the mental health field.
+With a consistently growing field and demand for jobs, you’ll likely find job security and a fulfilling career where you can grow and learn.